 Comparing the Doing Business indicators with other measures of the regulatory environment also supports this view.

 For example, Doing Business indicators are strongly correlated with similar indicators form the Investing Across Borders project, which focuses on regulation of foreign direct investment.
 The correlation between the distance to frontier measures of the two sets of indicators is 57%.

 The correlation between the complexity and cost of starting a local company as measured by Doing Business and the complexity of starting a local subsidiary of a foreign firm as measured by Investing Across Borders is 81%.

 It takes eight procedures and 26 days on average to start a local business in the economies covered by Investing Across Borders, but it takes 10 procedures and 41 days on average to start a foreign-owned company in those economies.

 The correlation was calculated between the distance to frontier in starting a business as measured by Doing Business, and the distance to frontier in starting a foreign business as measured by Investing Across Borders.
-This is the same data shown in figure 1 above.

 What is the Investing Across Borders project?

 The Investing Across Borders project was launched by the World Bank Group in 2010 showing indicators of foreign direct investment regulation across economies.
 The indicators referenced in this guide are based on data for 87 economies published in the 2010 Investing Across Borders report, plus five additional economies for which data was collected but not included in the original report.